 Demerol for Acute Pain Management

 Demerol, a brand name for meperidine, is a synthetic opioid agonist.
 Demerol may be used in clinical settings to treat severe pain.
 Previously available in several formulations, including oral tablet and solution, branded Demerol is now only available as an injectable solution.
 Demerol is indicated for use as a preoperative medication, as an adjunct to anesthesia, for managing obstetrical pain and other severe pain situations in which alternative pain management strategies (non-opioids or opioid combination analgesics) are inadequate.1

-As described in documentation from the Food and Drug Administration, Demerol acts similarly to morphine, helping to reduce pain through sedation and interfering with the pain response.
-However, Demerol appears to not relax smooth muscle as much as morphine does, which means it is less likely to cause constipation or suppress the cough reflex.
-Nevertheless, Demerol is an opioid medication, and as such, it is still subject to drug abuse and potential addiction.
+As described in documentation from the Food and Drug Administration, Demerol acts similarly to morphine in the central nervous system to achieve its therapeutic effects of sedation and pain management.
+Demerol may be less likely to result in constipation and diminished cough reflex than comparable doses of morphine.1 Despite once-widespread use in clinical settings, Demerol is an opioid medication and, as such, it is still subject to abuse and addiction liability.

-On their own, these symptoms are extremely uncomfortable, and they are sometimes severe enough to make the person relapse to using the drug simply to stop the pain.
+Opioid withdrawal can be extremely uncomfortable, and they are sometimes severe enough to make the person relapse simply to stop the pain.
 Some people have reported that opioid withdrawal makes them feel like they’re dying; however, these symptoms are very rarely fatal.
-In fact, the person who continues using opioids has a much higher risk of death than the person stopping use.
+Still, because severe opioid withdrawal can prove to be such a challenge to early recovery, unmanaged detoxification attempts are commonly discouraged.3